urbitme/nextjs-urbit/README.md

     ```
     You will need to visit `localhost:3000/apps/myappname` to view your app during development.

+    There is a local only redirect setup for this url by default.
+If you do not like the warnings this generates, go ahead and remove it from `next.config.mjs`

 ## Production Build

 Build and export your project by running: